On which day in Canberra, The Prime Minister announces 'The Australian of the year'?

 Australia's democratic beliefs, rights and liberties

-government and the law in Australia
+Government and the law in Australia

-an understanding and commitment to Australian values based on freedom, respect and equality
+An understanding and commitment to Australian values based on freedom, respect and equality

-You are advised to fallow Australian Citizenship Our Common Bond before attempting this test.
-You can download the resource booklet from official website
+We strongly advise you to review "Australian Citizenship: Our Common Bond" before attempting this test.
+You can download the resource booklet from the official website

 What is the Australian citizenship test?

-a basic knowledge of the English language
+A basic knowledge of the English language

 How much does Australian citizenship cost?